balderdashy/sails-hook-dev/README.md

 > ###### Note
 >
-> The diagnostic routes exposed by this hook will work when your app is in development mode (i.e. `NODE_ENV` != "production")
+> The diagnostic routes exposed by this hook will work when your app is in development mode (i.e. `NODE_ENV` !== "production")
+>
+> For security reasons, they are disabled in production.

 ## Install